-His coaching stints include stops with various Major League Baseball affiliate teams such as the Baltimore Orioles, Cincinnati Reds, Kansas City Royals and Toronto Blue Jays and college stops with Howard University and Prince Georges Community College.
+His coaching stints include stops with various Major League Baseball (MLB) affiliate teams such as the Baltimore Orioles, Cincinnati Reds, Kansas City Royals and Toronto Blue Jays and college stops with Howard University and Prince George’s Community College.
+Rabouin was an ambassador to China in MLB’s Play Ball program (2007-08) where he spent six weeks, over two years, teaching Chinese children and adults how to play and coach the game.